wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-single-node/generate_deploy_certificates.rst

   To learn more about how to create and configure the certificates visit the :ref:`Certificates deployment section <user_manual_certificates>`.

-* Execute the Search Guard's script to create the certificates:
+* Run the Search Guard's script to create the certificates:

   .. code-block:: console